epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. A user wishes to take out some files from the SRCP
-2. They `notify a Data Manager <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6/group/30/create/59>`__ with the information required (see above)
+2. They notify a Data Manager with :ref:`info-out`
 3. The Data Manager inspects the file(s) and confirms that it meets the requirements
 4. The Data Manager copies the file from the user’s project folder to their “download” triage folder and notifies the user
 5. The user connects to their “download” triage folder using SFTP and downloads the file